 Where can I see the actual list of the largest private owners?

-Lursoft / the Latvian Register of Enterprises holds data on SIAs that own forest land, through extracts that include UBO information.
-The Land Book (Zemesgrāmata) holds the owner data for every cadastre.
+Lursoft and the Latvian Register of Enterprises hold data on SIAs that own forest land, through extracts that include UBO information.
+The Land Book (Zemesgrāmata) holds owner data for every cadastre.
 Our platform aggregates data at the cadastre-attribute level but does not publish owner names, in order not to breach GDPR.

 How often does the ownership structure change?

 Slowly.
 New cadastre registrations per quarter usually run below 0.5% of the total.
 Large transactions (100+ ha) total 30 to 80 per year nationwide.
-Shifts in concentration are only meaningful over a 3 to 5 year horizon: for instance, Ingka 2026 increased the share of "large private" holdings by roughly 5% in a single move.
+Shifts in concentration are only meaningful over a 3–5 year horizon: for instance, Ingka's 2026 acquisition increased the share of "large private" holdings by roughly 5% in a single move.

 Sources